 - Overall academic record.
 The guidelines for awarding degrees with honors are as follows: cum laude 3.3.
 GPA or better, magna cum laude 3.5 GPA or better, summa cum laude 3.8 GPA or better.
 These are merely guidelines and there are exceptions.
-If you are interested in working for honors in philosophy and have some doubts about whether your academic record makes you eligible, you should contact the Departmental Honors Representative or speak to someone in the Honors Program Office.
+If you are interested in working for honors in philosophy and have some doubts about whether your academic record makes you eligible, you should contact the Departmental Honors Council Representative or speak to someone in the Honors Program Office.

 - Senior honors thesis.
-Typically, your honors thesis is completed during your last semester in residence.
-Its magnitude is approximately that of a high-quality term paper at the 4000 level.
-In preparing and writing the paper, you must work under the close supervision of a faculty advisor of your choosing.
+You will begin working on your honors thesis in the beginning of your second-to-last semester and complete the thesis in the middle of your last semester in residence.
+In preparing and writing the thesis, you must work under the close supervision of a faculty advisor of your choosing.
 The advisor will provide advice and criticism.
 You must consult with your advisor periodically; this is a requirement.
-You should not attempt to write a senior thesis without such consultation.

-- Oral examination.
-Your thesis committee, which consists of your thesis advisor (Philosophy Department), the Philosophy Honors Representative, and the Honors Representative from another department (and, occasionally, a fourth faculty member) also conducts your oral examination.
-The exam lasts for approximately one hour.
-Your honors thesis will provide the focus of your oral examination, but the committee may also examine you on issues they think will border on or are raised by your thesis.
-Your advisor and the Departmental Honors Representative will be happy to answer any questions you may have about the procedure.
+- Thesis defense.
+Your thesis committee, which consists of your thesis advisor (Philosophy Department), the Philosophy Honors Council Representative, and your external reader (and, occasionally, a fourth faculty member) also conducts your defense.
+The defense lasts for approximately one hour.
+Your honors thesis will provide the focus of your defense, but the committee may also examine you on issues they think will border on or are raised by your thesis.
+Your advisor and the Departmental Honors Council Representative will be happy to answer any questions you may have about the procedure.